NinjaSomething/wireguard-manager/docs/DEVELOPMENT.md

 ```

 ## Initial Service Setup
-These instructions only need to be done once.
+These instructions only need to be done once and should be run from the [serverless](https://github.com/NinjaSomething/wireguard-manager/tree/master/serverless) directory.
 This will create the required tables in DynamoDB.

 ### Run DynamoDB Locally
 Run the DynamoDB local docker container using the provided docker-compose.yml under the `/serverless' directory.
 This will